 We believe in inclusive decision-making, where every voice matters in shaping the community's future.
 For this reason, the Group maintains transparent communication channels with all stakeholders, including the community, through offline means.
 This ensures that their perspectives are considered in our sustainability practices and operations.
-In FYE 2023, we donated a total of RM88,000 to support various causes in localities which we operate in.
+In FYE 2024, we continue contribute subsidies to repair and maintain the road conditions along Purun and Mayan area amount to RM10,000 and benefit to approximately 70 families stay around those areas.